Prolitec/cognitive-toolkit-docs/articles/Speech/How-to/how-to-authentication.md

 ---
-title: How to authenticate to use Speech Client APIs | Microsoft Docs
+title: How to authenticate to Microsoft Speech API | Microsoft Docs
-description: How to authenticate to use Speech Client APIs
+description: How to request authentication to use Microsoft Speech API
 services: cognitive-services
 author: zhouwang
 manager: wolfma